-CHP is a distributed energy resource that can increase efficiency by burning less fuel per unit of energy output than a comparable traditional system without CHP.
-By burning less fuel, CHP lowers the overall amount of air pollution (e.g., NO_X, SO_X and greenhouse gases) per unit of energy output.
-Similar to the discussion regarding the use of CHP through DR programs, because hydrocarbon-fueled DER is typically located at point of use and has lower exhaust outlets than power plants, depending on the fuel used, hydrocarbon-fueled DER (such as CHP) can increase air pollution, especially in highly populated areas, as well as add to existing ozone pollution levels.
+CHP is a distributed energy resource that can increase efficiency by using less fuel per unit of energy output than a comparable traditional system without CHP.
+By using less fuel, CHP lowers the overall amount of air pollution (e.g., $NO_x$ , $SO_x$ and greenhouse gases) per unit of energy output.
+Similar to the discussion regarding the use of CHP through DR programs, because hydrocarbon-fueled DER is typically located at point of use and has lower exhaust outlets than power plants, depending on the fuel used, hydrocarbon-fueled DER (such as CHP) have the potential to increase air pollution, when considered on a standalone basis (e.g., not accounting for potentially displaced fossil fuel generation).
+This can especially be an issue in highly populated areas, where such systems may contribute to existing ozone pollution levels.
 In New York State, New York City, its surrounding metropolitan area, and Chautauqua County fall within moderate nonattainment areas for 8-hour Ozone.

 CHP systems also require the use of hazardous materials, which require proper precautions during operation and disposal.
 Natural gas is not typically stored at CHP sites, but if released, it can harm nearby environmental receptors.
 Following guidelines for system design and installation, gas leak detection systems minimize the risk of accidental releases.
-Lubricants and chemical substances stored at CHP system sites should also be stored securely and according to standard protocols to prevent leaks.
+Lubricants and chemical